vigneshbhuvan-nus/tp/docs/DeveloperGuide.md

 Step 12.
 The `args` command also invokes the `Model` object to set the current view  to `QUIZ_VIEW`.

 Step 13.
 A `CommandResult` object is created and returned to `Logic Manager` to signify the end of the command execution.
+The `CommandResult` displays the command success message to the user via the GUI to signify the end of the command execution.

 The activity diagram below summarizes the high level behavior of `LogicManager` and `Model` when the user enters a `PlayCommand`.
 ![PlayCommand](images/PlayActivityDiagram.png)